 VAs are self-employed business owners, and like other business owners, they need to invoice their clients on a regular basis.

-In Australia, payments are generally received via one of the following:
+Payments are generally received via one of the following:

 Direct bank transfer

 Credit card payment

 Do I need to quit my job to get started in m own VA Business?

 You definitely don't need to quit your full-time or part-time job to get started.
 In fact, if you're employed and really NEED the income, then absolutely DO NOT QUIT...yet!

 You can set up your VA business while you're still working in an employed position.
 You can take on work in your own time and build your startup business that way.

 This makes the option of starting a VA business extremely low risk ,and very attractive to many people for that very reason!

 There's no rules about what you do or don't offer, but it can be a good move to try and offer a specialised service that you love and have great experience in only because you can potentially earn more in the long run as you can really set yourself up as the "expert" in that area.